 Fair Values of Financial Instruments.
 The following methods and assumptions were used by the Company in estimating fair values of financial instruments:

-Cash and Cash Equivalents.
-The carrying amounts of cash approximate fair value.
+Cash, Cash Equivalents and Restricted Cash.
+The carrying amounts of cash, cash equivalents and restricted cash approximate fair value.

 Time Deposits.
 The carrying amounts of time deposits approximate fair value.